elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/object-to-primitive-conversion.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> There is no error, but such value gets ignored.</div><br />
   <div><strong>Technical Response:</strong> For historical reasons, if toString or valueOf returns an object, there is no error, but such value is ignored (like if the method did not exist).
-That is because, in ancient times, there was no good "error" concept in JavaScript.<br /><br />
+That is because, in ancient times, there was no good "error" concept in JavaScript.
   </div>
   </div>
 </details>